 - A manual food processor consumes the most time and effort in its working.
 The time required for the processing depends solely on the individual operating the appliance.
 Hence, the processing might affect the overall preparation time of the food.

 - There is an issue that the machine might not result in the required sizes after cutting.
 This is because of the blade type.
 Although some models come with a set of different blades, it is extremely rare.
 When it comes to cutting, the manual food processor might fail to keep up with the consistent size of the cuts.

 - Users have reported issues with the blade as well.
 The blades are attached in the inside of the bowl.
 In some cases, users have reported that the blade attachment gets out of place when larger ingredients are added.
 This propels the user to manually reset the blade, which for certain is a risky deal.

 These advantages and disadvantages play their part in decorating the reputation of the product.
 You can find manual food processors in many households.
-According to the users in India, the best model they have used is the Wonderchef Turbo dual-speed food processor.
+Wonderchef Turbo dual-speed food processor is one such product.

 The next type of food processor is the mini food processor.
 It has an increased capacity than a manual machine and its usage of electric power saves a lot of effort and time.
 For this reason, this food processor is preferred by most families.

 The product has a motor enclosed in a shaft.
 A durable and transparent bowl is present over the shaft while a lid with a feeder tube is placed over the bowl.
 Ingredients are added using this tube.
 The device can be connected to a power source using a cord.
 Different speed options are also provided in the model for the ease of the user.